Storing Insulin and Prefilling SyringesSkip to the navigation

 - Unopened insulin that is packaged in small glass bottles (vials) should be stored in the refrigerator.

-- Insulin that is packaged in small cartridges (containing several doses) is more stable.
+- Liquid insulin that is packaged in small cartridges (containing several doses) is more stable.
 It may be kept unrefrigerated, but it will last longer if it is kept in the refrigerator.
-Insulin cartridges are used in pen-shaped devices (insulin pens) with attached disposable needles.
+These cartridges are used in pen-shaped devices (insulin pens) with attached disposable needles.

 Always read the insulin package information that tells the best way to store your insulin.